bullet-train-co/bullet_train-core/bullet_train/docs/themes.md

 <div class="rounded-md border bg-amber-100 border-amber-200 py-4 px-5 mb-3 not-prose">
   <h3 class="text-sm text-amber-800 font-light mb-2">
     Note: This section is likely to change soon.
+The following only applies to apps that are upgraded to Bullet Train `1.33.0` or later.
   </h3>
 </div>